interep-project/subgraph/README.md

 ___

-The Interep subgraph allows groups and group members to be queried using GraphQL.
+The Interep subgraph allows on-chain Merkle trees to be queried using GraphQL.

 | Kovan | Goerli | Arbitrum One |
 | ------- | ----- | ------ |